pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## 📄Prep - define your data sources in data map

-The following configuration needs to be tailored to the specific data sources you plan to onboard to Event Hub, which will eventually be ingested into Sentinel.
-The `partitions` and `totalRetentionInDays` are important to define as they will be used to create the actual Event Hubs and also the corresponding custom tables in Sentinel (in case they do not exist yet).
-Do also specify the table log tier - we are going for all available types, including **Auxiliary**:
+The following configuration needs to be tailored to the specific data sources you plan to onboard to the Event Hub namespace and which will eventually be ingested into the Sentinel workspace.
+Defining the `partitions` and `totalRetentionInDays` parameters is essential, as they are used to provision the actual Event Hubs and, if not already present, the corresponding custom tables in your workspace.
+Additionally, be sure to specify the table log tier - in our example we are going for all available types, including Auxiliary.

 ```shell
 # map of data sources to create event hubs and corresponding tables in workspace